Jonathan India Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.

 - The Diamondbacks have a 4.58 team ERA that ranks 24th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 116 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Diamondbacks pitchers combine to give up 119 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

+- Ruiz will start for the Diamondbacks, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.